llpeterson/direct/wireless.md

 </figure>

-Since Bluetooth operates in an license-exempt band, it is required to use a spread spectrum technique (as discussed at the start of this section) to deal with possible interference in the band.
+Since Bluetooth operates in an license-exempt band, it is required to use a spread spectrum technique to deal with possible interference in the band.
 It uses frequency-hopping with 79 *channels* (frequencies), using each for 625 $$\mu$$s at a time.
 This provides a natural time slot for Bluetooth to use for synchronous time division multiplexing.
 A frame takes up 1, 3, or 5 consecutive time slots.
 Only the master can start to transmit in odd-numbered slots.
 A slave can start to transmit in an even-numbered slot—but only in response to a request from the master during the previous slot, thereby preventing any contention between the slave devices.

 A slave device can be *parked*; that is, it is set to an inactive, low-power state.
 A parked device cannot communicate on the piconet; it